 Allah fooled those who were present that day, witnessing the crucifixion.
 According to the Quran, Isa was not killed, but rather, another person who looked like Isa was crucified on that day.
 Today, billions of people believe that Jesus died by crucifixion.
 If Isa and Jesus are the same person, and Jesus didn’t actually die on the cross, then this is undoubtedly the greatest deception in the history of the world.

-Further, since Jesus predicted his own death, that would make him a false prophet since he predicted his own death.
+Further, since Jesus predicted his own death, he would have to be considered a false prophet if he didn’t actually die.
 Without the crucifixion, there is no resurrection.
 Without the resurrection, there is no Christianity.
 Perhaps there are other sources we can look at to determine whether or not Jesus actually died by crucifixion.
 Besides the Bible, what do other historical sources say when it comes to this issue?
 The following sources all confirm the crucifixion of Jesus:

 Mara Bar Serapion (73AD)